Gave up my habit this month with no mobile data

 I have a habit, it makes me walk more and in different directions sometimes.
 I see new things on the way and some things only people in the game see.

 Augmented Reality games like Pokemon Go on your phone get you to patterns and to gamify walking.
-Mostly I think it is a good thing and makes some Boring walks more eventful or have short wins along the way.
+For the most part it is a good thing and makes some boring walks more eventful or have short wins along the way.

 This month though I've used most of my monthly data in the first week of the month.
 So have given up this data need for the rest of the month.
-As their is not so much too the game it's not a really loss and can think and listen to podcasts more on my walks now.
+As their is not much value in the game it's not a loss and can think or listen to podcasts more on my walks.

-It brought me to thinking back to other people who have lower data caps or other countries where it is more expensive.
-Do we consider enough our speed and cost of data to use our websites?
+It brought me back to thinking about other people who have lower data allowance and countries where it is more expensive.
+Do we think enough the speed and cost of data to use our websites?

 Time to speed up the web?